javiersanp/CatAtom2Osm/INSTALL.md

     python -m pip install -r requisites.txt
     python -m pip install path to downloaded/python_Levenshtein‑0.12.0‑cp27‑cp27m‑win_amd64.whl

+If you want to install the development requeriments:

+    python -m pip install -r requisites-dev.txt

+And to run the code tests:

+    python -m unittest discover

 To use the program it will be necessary to run pyqgis.bat to open a convenient Python QGIS shell.
 It's suggested to edit pyqgis.bat, uncomment the penultimate